HL7/fhirpath.js/README.md

 ## Implementation Status

-We are currently working on updating the implementing version 2.0.0 of [FHIRPath](http://hl7.org/fhirpath/);
+We are currently working on implementing version 2.0.0 of [FHIRPath](http://hl7.org/fhirpath/);
 some behavior may still be following the previous version, STU1.